marcelpetersen/mobil/_drafts/how-location-affects-launching-a-vehicle-sharing-company-video.md

 #### Vehicle Type & Local Preference

 It's important to leverage your location in order to find the right type of vehicle for your customer's needs.
-White sand beach towns and snowy rural landscapes might attract different customers, which will in turn affect the vehicles you select.
+Beach communities and snowy rural landscapes might attract different customers, which will in turn affect the vehicles you select.

 #### Target Users